jonnor/ESC-CNN-microcontroller/report/report.md

 and the Barcelona Noise Monitoring System[@BarcelonaNoiseMonitoring] had 86 sound sensors[@BarcelonaNoiseMonitoring2018].
 The CENSE[@CENSE] projects plans to install around 150 sensors in Lorient, France[@CENSESensor].

-![Illustration of how Sounds of New York City[@SONYC-CPS] system combines sensor networks and citizen reporting with data analysis and to present city experts and agencies with a visual interactive dashboard "Noise Mission Control".](./img/SONYC-CPS.png){ width=50% }
+![Illustration of how Sounds of New York City[@SONYC-CPS] system combines sensor networks and citizen reporting with data analysis and to present city experts and agencies with a visual interactive dashboard "Noise Mission Control".](./img/SONYC-CPS.png){short-caption="Sounds of New York City noise monitoring system" width=50%}

 To keep costs low and support a dense coverage, the sensor nodes can be designed to operate wirelessly.
 Communication is done using wireless radio technologies such as WiFi, GSM, NB-IoT or 6LoWPAN.